YoungL-SC/WX_prometheus/README.md

 JsonDatacontract address 0xc6fc72f0fe6ebf9881a2103f2829d0e98d020062
 JsonData deploy success!
 ```
-And the output "JsonDatacontract address 0xc6fc72f0fe6ebf9881a2103f2829d0e98d020062" will be used by the next step.
+The output "JsonDatacontract address 0xc6fc72f0fe6ebf9881a2103f2829d0e98d020062" will be used by the next step.

-2. update smart contract.
+2. Update smart contract.

 ```
 cd /home/ubuntu/10.0.0.99_agent_0_genesis/build/tool
 babel-node cns_manager.js update JsonData
 ```

-3. check  line 108 of the file 'tool.js',if the code is different from the following,you need to replace the block of code ``case "SystemProxy"``.
+3. Check  line 108 of the file 'tool.js', if the code is different from the following, you need to replace the block of code ``case "SystemProxy"``.

 ```
 cd /home/ubuntu/10.0.0.99_agent_0_genesis/build/systemcontract